 The highest point on the magnificent Burgundy Canal shows off its colours

-Summer is rapidly fading, the warmth of the the sun is giving way to cold mornings and chilly sunny days.
+As the Burgundy summer is rapidly fading, the warmth of the the sun is giving way to cold frosty mornings and chilly sunny days.

 Today we are in the very heart of the Burgundy countryside near the summit of the canal at lock house number 12 near Vandenesse-en-Auxois on the Saône side.